Lidor-1/ActiveDirectory-Lab/README.md

 ## Screenshots
 Included in `/screenshots/`:

-- `server-ad.png` → Server setup and Domain Controller
+- `server-ad.jpg` → Server setup and Domain Controller
-- `bulk-users.png` → PowerShell script generating users
+- `Active directory - Powershell.jpg` → PowerShell script generating users
-- `client-login.png` → Client machine joined to the domain and logged in
+- `client-login.jpg` → Client machine joined to the domain and logged in

 ## What I Learned
 - How to set up a domain and manage users in Active Directory
 - Organizing users into OUs and groups for easier management
 - Using PowerShell to automate bulk user creation
 - How a Windows client authenticates to a domain controller